Izenda7Series/docs-html/_sources/ui/doc_report_designer_schedule.rst.txt

    #.
 Select Scheduling Type:

-      -  Scheduled Alert: deliver only if it has data at scheduled time.
+      -  Scheduled Alert: delivered only if report has data at scheduled time.
-      -  Scheduled Reporting Item: deliver regardless whether it has data or not at scheduled time.
+      -  Scheduled Reporting Item: delivered regardless whether it has data or not at scheduled time.

    #.
-Select a more suitable time zone than the default if needed.
+Select desired time zone.
    #.
 Select a start date in the future.
    #.
 Enter the start time (some common values can be quickly selected
       from the pre-defined list).